 Is it still a gospel that saves if students only know the love of God, but not the incredible barrier of our sin which his love had to overcome through the cross?
 Is it still a gospel that will stand if students do not understand the sovereignty of God through suffering, as demonstrated supremely in his sovereignty over Christ’s suffering at Golgotha?
 A gospel for life if it is not a gospel that calls teens to come and die?
 To say that teens only need the love of God, without knowing their need for God, is to lead them to a gospel that never calls them to repent and give their lives to the only One who can truly give life.

 What They Really Want

-Over the years in youth ministry, I’ve come to find that students don’t want the deeper, more difficult truths of God to be concealed from them.
+Over the years in youth ministry, I’ve come to find that students want the deeper, more difficult truths of God concealed from them.
 They want to know how the gospel is not just good news for them, but also for the problems of the world.
 They want to know how God is sovereign over both the good and the evil in their lives.
-And nothing communicates that more than the complete gospel of grace, where sin is so offensive that someone had to die, but where God’s love is so triumphant that it overcomes sin and suffering.
-To leave out the deep truths of the gospel is to turn a teen away from the rich mines where the gold of God’s character can be found.
+And nothing communicates that more than the complete gospel of grace.
+Sin is so offensive that someone had to die.
+But God’s love is so triumphant that it overcomes sin and suffering.
+To leave out the deep truths of the gospel is to turn a teen away from the rich mines where the gold of God’s character lives.

 If we want our youth to have a faith that lasts, we must trust in the power of the gospel to save–the complete and unhindered gospel.
 In fact, the more a teen knows about the depravity of their sin, the election of God’s grace, the propitiation of Jesus’ death, and other foundational truths, the deeper the roots of their faith will go as they continue to face life’s challenges.
 If the gospel was sufficient to save us, then we can trust that the same gospel is sufficient to save students today.